Esri/pyprt-examples/README.md

 ## Requirements

 * Windows 10 64bit or Linux 64bit (RHEL7/CentOS7 compatible distro)
-* Python 3.6 64bit or later.
-Please note, we currently provide PyPRT builds for Python 3.6, 3.8 and 3.9 (as well as 3.7 on Windows).
+* Python 3.7 64bit or later.
+Please note, we currently provide PyPRT builds for Python 3.8 and 3.9 (as well as 3.7 on Windows).
 For other Python versions, please [build](https://github.com/Esri/pyprt) PyPRT yourself.
 * Packages (see `envs` directory): pyprt, arcgis, notebook, vispy, PyQT5, scipy, pyvista, ipyvtklink, tornado

 ## Running the examples

 PyPRT can be installed with `pip install pyprt` or `conda install -c esri pyprt`.
 To run the examples a few more packages are required, so please read on! :-)

-Notes regarding Python 3.9 and Conda:
+Notes regarding Conda:
- - The arcgis package for Python 3.9 is not yet available in Conda, therefore the examples 8 and 9 are not working with Python 3.9 in a Conda environment.
  - To open the Jupyter notebook examples, run `conda update --all` before calling `jupyter notebook` in the Anaconda prompt.
 This will make sure the packages are up to date.

 ### Using virtualenv and pip